lino-framework/book/docs/dev/socialauth/index.rst

 - Authorization callback URL: http://127.0.0.1:8000/oauth/complete/github

-In Facebook you must go to :menuselection:`Products --> Facebook Login --> Settings` and enabled the following:
+In Facebook you must go to :menuselection:`Products --> Facebook Login --> Settings` and enable the following:

     | **Embedded Browser OAuth Login**
     | Enables browser control redirect uri for OAuth client login.

-The client secrets of these applications aren't not really secret anymore since for educational purposes they are stored in the :xfile:`settings.py` of the team demo project (more exactly `here
+The client secrets of these applications aren't really secret anymore since for educational purposes they are stored in the :xfile:`settings.py` of the team demo project (more exactly `here
 <https://github.com/lino-framework/book/blob/master/lino_book/projects/team/settings/demo.py>`__).
 In
 a real setup you will of course give the public URL of your website,